Your impairment is how your disability or medical condition affects your ability to function each day.

 - an impairment rating of 20 points or more on a single Impairment Table

-- 20 points or more in total from across more than 1 Impairment Table and meet the Program of Support rules.
+- 20 points or more in total on more than one Impairment Table and meet the Program of Support rules.

 If you meet the impairment rating for DSP, we also assess your ability to work.